 The Jasjot Singhota Award

-This year, friends of Jasjot Singhota, a previous member of RMS Council, are putting together an award of £500-1000 in memory of her.
+Friends of Jasjot Singhota, a previous member of the RMS Council, offer an award of £500-1000 in her memory.

 The Travel and Study Committee consists of three members:

-- A Council member during the current session
+- A Council member of the current session (generally the Senior President)

 - A representative of the membership (ordinary member)